sungsoo-ahn/2025/_posts/2025-04-28-toddlers-vs-vismodels.md

 ---
 layout: distill
 title: Do vision models perceive objects like toddlers ?
-description: Despite recent advances in arficial vision systems, humans are still more data-efficient at learning strong visual representations.
+description: Despite recent advances in artificial vision systems, humans are still more data-efficient at learning strong visual representations.
 Psychophysical experiments suggest that toddlers develop fundamental visual properties between the ages of one and